gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#apidefinitionspeccontextsindex">contexts</a></b></td>
         <td>[]object</td>
         <td>
-          The contextRef refers to the namespace and the name of a ManagementContext used for synchronizing API definitions with a Gravitee API Management instance.<br/>
+          Contexts refer to the namespace and name of API contexts attached to this API Context may be used either to sync the API with an APIM instance, or to configure values that may be used later as a template context to compile the API definition spec.<br/>
         </td>
         <td>false</td>
       </tr><tr>